ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 If you work for an organization that does not follow a set of standards, I recommend researching various standards in the language of your choice and introducing them to your colleagues.
 As a team you may choose to follow a single standard or may prefer to adapt bits and pieces from several standards into your organization's own standard.
 Though this may seem tedious and introduce debate, when done correctly it can be an excellent team building exercise and a way of creating common expectations.

-### Automate Your Standards
+### Automate Standards Compliance

 Standards are only as useful if they are put into practice.
 Introducing a set of standards is a great first step, but next we must ensure that they are followed.
 Manually reviewing code for standards acceptance is a tedious process that code linting can help us to avoid.
 There are two places in which linting should take place: our text editors and anywhere our application's test suite is run.

 Text editors can be configured to run linting inline against our standards.
-Most text editors have packages available for linting that can be configured to a set of standars (or are automatically configured to a specific standard).
+Most text editors have packages available for linting that can be configured to a set of standards (or are automatically configured to a specific standard).
 Doing so allows us to see errors inline and correct them quickly.

 Even if we aim to lint our standards in real-time with our text editor, it is possible to miss something.
 With this in mind, we should also run our linting anywhere that our test suite is run.
 This is particularly useful in build pipelines (which are discussed later in the chapter).
 Doing so will cause our tests to fail when standards are not followed.
-If this is new to you, it may feel extreme, but as mentioned in the beginning of the chapter this has the advantage of removing the need for human interaction or discussion from something that can be subjectively measured.
+If this is new to you, it may feel extreme, but, as previously mentioned, this has the advantage of removing the need for human interaction or discussion from something that can be subjectively measured.

 ## Version Control